 A limit of default Shopping Cart Price Rule in Magento

-Despite all the wide range of options and rule settings mentioned above, there is still a limit to the default Shopping Cart Price Rule of Magento that online merchants can not optimize their promotions as best as he wants.
+Despite all the full range of options and rule settings mentioned above, there is still a limit to the default Shopping Cart Price Rule of Magento that online merchants cannot optimize their promotions as best as he wants.
 No matter what rule it is, it will always take effects all the same way on different store views, which makes it impossible for store owners to localize their campaigns and target customers precisely.
 For instance, if today is the National Day of France and sellers only want to run discount for store view in French, he can not do it with default function of Magento.
 Then two solutions may arise here: he can ask for a programmatically interference of professional developers, or he can use a suitable extension.

 Now, an extension suggestion for you is Shopping Cart Price Rule per Store View by BSS Commerce.
 Simply adding Store View as a condition to set up rules, this module helps Magento site admin easily set up different shopping cart price rules for different store view, which brings the better chance for promotion optimization.
 Take a look at this helpful module and please don’t hesitate to contact us for any further support.